QKing-Official/PTB/README.md

 curl -fsSL https://raw.githubusercontent.com/QKing-Official/PTB/refs/heads/main/installer | bash
 ```
 This will download and install the ptb CLI tool for use on your system.

+Replace /var/www/paymenter/app/Providers/AppServiceProvider.php with the AppServiceProvider.php from this repository.

 ## Usage
 ```ptb export -t <theme_path/theme_name>```              # Export theme directory to .paytheme file